 Sunlight stimulates the body’s production of Vitamin D and increases the levels of serotonin in your brain; lower serotonin levels are thought to be associated with depression, lack of energy, elevated appetite, and excessive sleepiness.
 What’s more, if you opt for Energy Star-qualified solar-powered fresh-air skylights, like those made by Velux America, you can also help improve indoor air quality.
 These skylights open, providing passive ventilation to allow stale indoor air to escape and fresh air to enter, and they close automatically in case of rain.

 Skylights can also be good for your financial health.
 Solar powered skylights, along with solar powered blinds, as well as installation costs, are eligible for a 30 percent federal tax credit.
 Also, more natural light in your home on a dark winter day can help decrease your need for artificial lighting.
-And the sunshine can help warm the interior of your home and support the work your furnace does to keep the house comfortable.
+And sunshine can help warm your home and support your furnace to keep the house comfortable.

 2. Replace your garage door